laravel/laravel/documentation/start/validation.md

 Next, remove the **Validator** alias from **application/config/aliases.php**.

 Alright!
 You're ready to define your own validation rule.
-Create a function on your new validator using a **validate_rule** naming convention:
+Create a function on your new validator using a **validate_rule** naming convention.
+Validator methods simply need to return **true** or **false**.
+It couldn't be any easier, right?

 	<?php